nats-io/terraform-provider-jetstream/README.md

 This is a work in progress Terraform Provider to manage NATS JetStream.

+**DEPRECATION NOTICE: This project will be deprecated after the next released is published in December 2023 and will not receive further updates.**

 ## Installation

 When using Terraform 0.13 or newer adding the `provider` and running `terraform init` will download the provider from the [Terraform Registry](https://registry.terraform.io/providers/nats-io/jetstream/latest/docs).